-ON THIS PAGE: You will find information about how many women are diagnosed with this type of cancer each year and some general survival information.
+ON THIS PAGE: You will find information about how many women are diagnosed with this type of cancer each year.
+You will also learn some general information on surviving the disease.
 Remember, survival rates depend on several factors.
 To see other pages, use the menu on the side of your screen.

-Using current statistics, fallopian tube cancer accounts for about 1% of all cancers of a woman's reproductive system.
+Using current statistics, primary fallopian tube cancer accounts for about 1% of all cancers of a woman's reproductive system.
 However, as mentioned in the Overview , new scientific evidence suggests that ovarian cancer is more closely associated with fallopian tube cancer than previously thought, which makes this type of cancer more common than this statistic suggests.

-Source: Oncolink , The University of Pennsylvania.
+Source: American Cancer Society and Oncolink , The University of Pennsylvania.

-The next section in this guide is Medical Illustrations and it offers drawings of body parts often affected by this disease.
+The next section in this guide is Medical Illustrations .
+It offers drawings of body parts often affected by this disease.
 Or, use the menu on the left side of your screen to choose another section to continue reading this guide.